 For some in esports, however, unemployment isn’t a concern.
 Wang saw his transition to esports not just as a decision to shift his competitive outlet, but also a savvy career move.
 One might think that quitting a varsity sport means giving up solid networking opportunities and spending time in the inconsistent esports industry would be bad for finding internships.
 However, Wang explained that although esports is young, Columbia still has impressive relationships with the major esports organizations.

 Nicole Jameson, the CEO of Evil Geniuses, an esports organization that has shaped North America’s esports industry since its founding in 1999, is a Columbia alumni, offering a partnership for club members and inspiration to take their esports ambitions pro.

 In fact, Evil Geniuses, recently reached out to the esports team in October to provide students with an opportunity to join their Discord channel.
-Here, students can ask questions regarding a career in esports, attend seminars, or hang out with the staff playing in prized tournaments.
+Students could ask questions regarding a career in esports, attend seminars, or hang out with the staff playing in prized tournaments.

 Although the odds of being a professional esports player are low—Wang compared them to those of being a professional football player—the growth of esports offers more opportunities to pursue jobs related to gaming, such as coaching, analyzing, marketing, and even creating.
 To pursue an esports career is not to simply play more video games, but rather to expand one’s interests and chase the quickly expanding industry.

 NBA teams have recently adopted the use of artificial intelligence to analyze videos in an effort to help coaches and players run smoother offense and analyze opponents’ offensive tendencies, but the app is difficult to publicly distribute because amateurs don’t play basketball in the same team environment.
 Sports analytics in other professional sports also possess the shared difficulty of publically implementing their methods for individuals.